ShangHungWan/blogger/source/_posts/ais3-pre-exam-2022-web-write-up.md

 ---
-title: AIS3 pre-exam 2022 web write-up
+title: AIS3 pre-exam 2022 web write up
 date: 2022-06-06 21:19:46
 tags:
 - ctf
 - ais3
-- write-up
+- write up
 - web security
 ---

 ## Introduction

-This article is the write-up of 2022 AIS3 pre-exam.
+This article is the write up of 2022 AIS3 pre-exam.
 [AIS3](https://ais3.org/) is a security course held in Taiwan, and pre-exam is something like qualification test.
 This is my first time participate AIS3.
 Fortunately I passed the pre-exam, so maybe I will share some note or something after the course end(?).

 And I could only solve web question, so that's it :( Let's start.